iltommi/qdb-documentation/source/api/c.rst

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param node: A pointer to a qdb_remote_node_t structure designating the node to stop
+    :param uri: A pointer to a null terminated string in the format "qdb://host:port".
-    :type node: const qdb_remote_node_t *
+    :type uri: const char *
     :param reason: A pointer to a null terminated string detailing the reason for the stop that will appear in the remote node's log.
     :type reason: const char *
     :returns: An error code of type :c:type:`qdb_error_t`